shabz5297/IBM-Skillsbuild-project/Documentation/user-stories.md

 - Dashboard displays all available courses in a grid or list format.
 - Each course card shows the course title, category, and a short description (1–2 lines).
 - Clicking a course redirects the user to the IBM SkillsBuild course link.
-- Courses are dynamically loaded from the backend or a simulated API.
+- Courses are dynamically loaded from the backend.
 - Courses that have been completed are visually marked (e.g., status label or icon).

 ---